kyma-project/cli/README.md

 ### Kyma CLI stable binaries

-Kyma CLI is also used in the continuous integration jobs to install/uninstall Kyma or to provision clusters.
+Kyma CLI is used in continuous integration jobs that install or uninstall Kyma or provision clusters.
 To effectively support this, we publish the stable binaries created from the `stable` tag which corresponds to the latest stable version of Kyma CLI.

-They can be downloaded using:
+To download the binaries, run:

 ```bash
 curl -Lo kyma https://storage.googleapis.com/kyma-cli-stable/kyma-darwin # kyma-linux or kyma.exe